-- "Associated Persons" means any person or entity working on behalf of SEGRO anywhere in the world. - "Code" means SEGRO's Code of Business Conduct and Ethics. - "Company" or "SEGRO" means SEGRO plc and all subsidiary companies wherever they are based. - "Employees" means all employees (full and part time), directors, temporary staff and secondees of SEGRO. - "Public Official" means officials or employees of any government department or agency (including the military or the police); officials of any public international organisation (e.g. the United Nations); political parties and party leaders; candidates for public office; executives and employees of government-owned or government-run companies; an individual holding a legislative, administrative or judicial position; a member of a royal family; anyone who is an immediate family - "Third Parties" means any suppliers, agents, brokers, partners, consultants, contractors, sub-contractors, joint-venture partners and other representatives working on behalf of SEGRO. - "UKBA" means the UK Bribery Act 2010.
+- "Associated Persons" means any person or entity working on behalf of SEGRO anywhere in the world. - "Code" means SEGRO's Code of Business Conduct and Ethics. - "Company" or "SEGRO" means SEGRO plc and all subsidiary companies wherever they are based. - "Employees" means all employees (full and part time), directors, contractors, temporary staff and secondees of SEGRO. - "Public Official" means officials or employees of any government department or agency (including the military or the police); officials of any public international organisation (e.g. the United Nations); political parties and party leaders; candidates for public office; executives and employees of government-owned or government-run companies; an individual holding a legislative, administrative or judicial position; a member of a royal family; anyone who is an immediate family member or is acting as a representative of any of the above. - "Third Parties" means any suppliers, agents, brokers, partners, consultants, contractors, sub-contractors, joint-venture partners and other representatives working on behalf of SEGRO. - "UKBA" means the UK Bribery Act 2010.